Peter-Nhan/Peter-Nhan.github.io/_posts/2023-11-11-CiscoLive-WLC-Web-Monitoring-App.md

 [![](/assets/images/2023-11-11-Docker-HighLevel.png)](/assets/images/2023-11-11-Docker-HighLevel.png)

+Most of the work done within the Flask App by establishing an SSH session to the WLC using Netmiko Library.
+Then collect and parsing the following commands: show ap summary show ap summary sort descending client-count show ap summary sort descending data-usage show wlan all | include Network Name|Number of Active Clients

 Exploring the power of Python Flask.
 We will use Flask to act as a Webhook Receive and we will test firing webhooks notification at it via curl, python code and Cisco DNAC.
 Webhooks (Reverse API) is a way to send notification from one application to another application.